This driving task be gins when the curve comes into sight and ends when you have gone completely around it. Follow these actions:

-As you approach the curve, try to determine the safe speed for the curve.
+As you approach, try to determine the safe speed for the curve.
 To do this, look for clues such as a sign that shows the safe speed, the shape of the curve and the type of road you are driving on.
-Slow down to the safe speed for the curve by the time you are 30 metres into it.
+Enter the curve at a safe speed.
 In a blind curve where you cannot see all the way around it, drive more slowly in case oncoming traffic wanders into your lane or the curve is tighter than you expected.
-Slow down before the start of the curve to avoid braking in the curve.
-While in the curve, keep your speed steady and slow enough so that objects and people inside your vehicle are not pushed from the force created by turning on the curve.
+If your motorcycle has gears and you need to downshift, do so before entering the curve; do not shift gears in the curve.
+Not changing gears gives you more control over your motorcycle and reduces the risk of your wheels locking while downshifting.
+While in the curve, drive at a speed that balance the forces created by turning on the curve.
 Near the end of the curve, begin accelerating to return to normal speed.
-In a vehicle with manual transmission, do not shift gears in the curve.
-Not changing gears gives you more control over your vehicle and reduces the risk of your wheels locking while downshifting.